FazliddinAsadov/FazliddinAsadov/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-I am a highly motivated and results-oriented individual with a strong work ethic.I am always willing to help others.
+I am a highly motivated person.
+I am always ready to help others.
 I am passionate about web development and I am always looking for new challenges.
 I am also a quick learner and I am always eager to learn new technologies.